paijp/mplabx/README.md

 # mplabx
-Microchip PIC compiler and programmer.
+Dockerfile and sample makefile for Microchip PIC compiler and programmer.